komalpatel300902/komalpatel300902/README.md

 ##  Hello My Dear Friends.
 Overwhelmed to see you here.

-I am a Computer Science and Engineering Student at Goverment Engineering College Raipur.
-Currently I am learning Java and Python.
+I am a Computer Science and Engineering Student at Government Engineering College Raipur.<br> Currently I am learning Java and Python.

 ## Language  I Know :
 - Python